President - Mary Hillberg

 Q - Who should we contact if we need to clarify or address a situation about the HOA?

 A - Either the Property Management company or the board.
 Sentry Management Company is our Property Management Company.
 The SLHOA Property Manager of Sentry Management, Inc., is Sue Stewart LCAM who may be reached via email - email@example.com.
 Please be patient.
 Our community is large and the property management firm is new to us.
 Responses may take longer than the 48 hour goal.
 The contact email for the board it is at firstname.lastname@example.org.
+Please recognize our board members are volunteering their time to support the entire community.

 Q- What is the difference between the Property Manager and the Board of Directors?